How to implement AI customer service

 The highest-volume, highest-friction touchpoint is the first build target.
 For most SMEs it is one of three things: WhatsApp inquiries (particularly after hours or in multiple languages), email inquiry responses (where drafting takes 15 minutes per inquiry across 20 inquiries a day), or follow-up sequences (where the team means to follow up and does not because the next fire is already happening).

 Do not try to automate everything.
 Pick one.
-The implementation that ships one working system in week three beats the implementation that tries to ship six and ships nothing in three months.
+The implementation that builds one working system in week three beats the implementation that tries to build six and builds nothing in three months.

 Map the workflow before building the AI